markmo/HiRedis.jl/README.md

 [![Build Status](https://travis-ci.org/markmo/Hiredis.jl.svg?branch=master)](https://travis-ci.org/markmo/Hiredis.jl)

-# Hiredis
+# HiRedis

 Julia Redis client, which wraps the hiredis C library.

 [hiredis](https://github.com/redis/hiredis) is a C client library for the Redis database.
 [Redis](http://redis.io/) is an open source, BSD licensed, advanced key-value cache and store.
 It is often referred to as a data structure server since keys can contain strings, hashes, lists, sets, sorted sets, bitmaps and hyperloglogs.
 It is also referred to as a blazingly fast in-memory database. hiredis is developed by the same author as Redis.

-Hiredis.jl provides a Julia client that interfaces with Redis through hiredis.
+HiRedis.jl provides a Julia client that interfaces with Redis through hiredis.
 This approach was chosen to leverage the stability and performance of hiredis.

 ## Install

-Hiredis.jl has a dependency on the hiredis C library.
+HiRedis.jl has a dependency on the hiredis C library.
 To install hiredis:

 OS X using the Homebrew package manager